yukienomiya/loaDay/README.md

 # loaDay

-loaDay is a not-so-simple todo list web app that shows your daily progress in the form of a big progress bar, shaming you into being productive. loaDay also reminds you of your important deadlines by making anxiety-provoking countdowns for you. ♥️
+loaDay is a productivity web app that shows your daily progress in the form of a big progress bar, motivating you to get things done. loaDay also reminds you of your important deadlines by making anxiety-provoking countdowns for you. ♥️

 ## Sneak peak